 Othership provides a mix of online coworking with an active Slack group / online workspace, events, and physical workspaces.
+We host a weekly network & coffee online.
 With a combination of free workspaces, coworking spaces, and meeting rooms all available for it’s growing community.
 Highly active in London, expect this group to spread and iterate its newly launched online solution very quickly.

 Sococo, provide a virtual floor plan, but sadly it doesn’t have a true coworking offer as is only for teams.
 The other option is MyWorkHive but this only has a Slack group and is more tailored to B2B consulting.